8 Best Renters Insurance Companies in California of 2026

 Is Renters Insurance Mandatory to Rent an Apartment in California?

-In California, renters insurance is not mandatory in order to rent a property.
+In California, renters insurance is not mandatory when renting a property.

-However, it is highly recommended that tenants purchase renters insurance due to the cost of repairing or replacing damage in a covered event, such as a fire, flood, or earthquake.
+However, tenants are highly recommended to purchase renters insurance to cover the cost of repairing or replacing damage caused by a covered event, such as a fire, flood, or earthquake.

 By protecting property from theft or damage and providing liability protection, renters insurance can offer renters significant peace of mind.

-So while renters are not obligated to purchase renters insurance in California, they should strongly consider investing in a policy to ensure they have sufficient coverage when something unexpected occurs.
+While renters are not obligated to purchase renters insurance in California, they should strongly consider investing in a policy to ensure sufficient coverage when the unexpected occurs.

 It should be noted that, unlike in some states, landlords in California can require tenants to purchase renters insurance while leasing their property.